 If a homesteader decides to raise animals because he or she eats meat, that in itself is a noble task.
 After all, that’s what homesteading is about, to care for own needs and in this case food.

 Homesteaders in the past often made their food choices relating to social norms.
 Homesteaders of today are often misled to believe that butchering animals is just a must-do part of homesteading.

 There must be a better reason for raising or not raising animals for food.

 Today our food choice does not have to be according to the social norm of being poor or rich, “in” or “out”.
-In a day and age where food is easily accessible to most of us, we can choose what actually nourishes our bodies.
+In a day and age where food is easily accessible to most of us, we can choose what nourishes our bodies.

 My mother-in-law who grew up on beans and whole-grain, remembers that they were healthy back then.
 They had healthy teeth and felt good overall.
 Why did they not stick to that diet?
 Simply because it was the poor man’s diet during the lean years.
 Now they can afford better.
-They also can afford all the high blood pressure and other illnesses medications that go with the “better” diet.
+They also can afford all the high blood pressure and other illnesses and medications that go hand in hand with the “better” diet.

 There was never a time on our planet earth where information to make smart decisions was so easily available.
-We also are free to make choices without being excommunicated from the society we live in except of course if we are part of some radical group.
+We also are free to make choices without being excommunicated from the society we live in, except of course if we are part of some radical group.

 Being an animal-free homestead

 Being an animal-free homestead is great.
 We grow a lot of our food ourselves.
-Read more at how much food can an urban homestead grow for the winter.
+Read more about how much food can an urban homestead grow for the winter.
 Since we are also an urban homestead and live in a cold climate we can’t possibly grow everything we eat.
 But everything we eat is grown.

 The best part is, that we can store our nuts, seeds, and legumes in our pantry and not in the stable, and we don’t have to go check on them twice a day in any weather.
 They don’t need water when it’s -40 and any water just freezes over in minutes, nor do they make a mess that needs to be cleaned out.